KeepItKT/Windows11React/README.md

 >#### This project is **not in anyway affiliated with Microsoft** and **should not be confused with Microsoft’s Operating System** or Products.
 >#### This is also not Windows 365 cloud PC.

+>### I did not make this project!
+This is a fork of win11React by @blueedgetechno
+>### This project is forked from there and I'm working on making this an evolved and faster version of the original project!

 **work in progress